gretkierewicz/dissertation/README.md

   big update of model, serializer and view (https://syllabuskrk.agh.edu.pl/2017-2018/magnesite/api/faculties/wimir/study_plans/stacjonarne-mechanika-i-budowa-maszyn)
 - Changed '\_\_all__' to list in the serializers Meta fields for better control over API views (control over sequence of fields - Module serializer for now)
+- Order serializer - changed back-ref name in Module model to 'form_of_classes'

 Rejected: